Four legs good, two legs bad. George Orwell

 Princess (above) earned her name, and she really loves her daddy.
 When I’m away, Cheri said she’s in a deep funk, won’t play, and eats very little.
 She, like all our animals, was rescued.
 (Cheri Swan)

-I began writing stories (around 2005) about local veterans and their experiences that ran in several publications in Northern Calif.
-I also did articles and editorials on veteran issues for Veterans Day, Memorial Day, 4th of July, Armed Forces Day, and Vietnam Vets Recognition Week.
+In 2005, I began writing about local veterans and their military experience that ran in several publications in Northern Calif. and on the World Wide Web.
+My writing included editorials on veteran issues for Veterans Day, Memorial Day, 4th of July, Armed Forces Day, and Vietnam Vets Recognition Week.
 I received positive feedback, but nothing so satisfying as below.

 Trying to maintain my own health, I was going to lots of medical appointments, usually at VA Hospital in San Francisco-Ft.
 Miley, with doctors from Univ.
 Calif.
 San Francisco (UCSF) and Stanford.